AYO-YUSSUF/printf/README.md

-This is the printf group project
+This is the printf group project.

+We are collaborating to create our own printf function.